nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Information on commands' parameters

-_Take note of how the command format is being interpretted, to know what parameters it requires._
+_Take note of how the command format is being interpreted to know what parameters it requires._

 Flags like `-d`, `-l` and `-p` act as identifier for the parameter that comes immediately after the flag.